Fields of Study: Comparative Politics, American Politics

-Areas of interest: Peace studies, transitional justice, Latin American studies, social movements, political culture
+Areas of interest: Peace studies, organized crime, transitional justice, Latin American politics

-Joséphine is a PhD Candidate in Political Science and Peace Studies at the University of Notre Dame.
+Joséphine is a PhD Student in Political Science and Peace Studies at the University of Notre Dame.
 She is affiliated to the Kellogg Institute for International Studies and the Kroc Institute for Peace Studies.
-She is a Notebaert Fellow 2018-2023, and was awarded a Darby Fellowship for the academic year 2018-2019.
+She is the recipient of a Notebaert Fellow 2018-2023, and was awarded a Darby Fellowship for the academic year 2018-2019.

 Joséphine’s MA dissertation explored the social mobilization and the politics surrounding the implementation of the 2016 Peace Accords in Colombia, where she returned to carry fieldwork.